Unisex Fragrances – The Rise of the Gender-Neutral Fragrance

 Musk’s are popular for these fragrances as well as energetic citrus/ fruity scents.
 Sandalwood is another popular option, creating an elegant yet earthy fragrance.

 “Unisex fragrances are becoming more popular and we are seeing a greater demand for fragrances that appeal to a wider audience.
 Fragrance buyers are becoming more adventurous with their scent choice.
-We are seeing this regularly in the fragrance samples being requested by our customers.”
+We are seeing this trend in the fragrance samples being requested by our customers.”

 Looking to integrate a unisex fragrance into your projects?